Anastasia-Labs/smart-handles-offchain/README.md

 it'll also offer interfaces for providing customized variants of the base contract.
 Meaning for example choosing between other DEXs, or perhaps requiring more strict validations.

+Another feature to add is a more straight-forward way of finding the appropriate pool ID for a given swap (which will grab all the pools and filter them based on the tokens they hold).